This series looks at the origins of American counterculture through the lens of Charles Manson and the murders credited to his name.

 Sadly, for these girls, they made their choices in a moment of cultural change that mandated they be held liable for their actions without excuse.
 For example, in 1971, the 26th Amendment lowered the voting age from 21 to 18.
 This and other changes came about because of the loud calls to further grant rights and privileges to wider and younger groupings based on the idea that if an 18-year-old can be drafted and sent to Vietnam, then they should be allowed to vote, and have all the privilege of adulthood.

 Women specifically were to have all manner of new rights, both legal and cultural, in this period.
 The Supreme Court case that found a right to abortion was released in 1973.
-Charlie’s girls, as they had been called by many who knew of the ‘Family’ walked right into this, loudly proclaiming that they were free from traditional morality, that Charlie was who freed them, and at court, they even stated that they were explicitly NOT under his control and did what they did on their own.
+Charlie’s girls walked right into this, loudly proclaiming that they were free from traditional morality, that Charlie was who freed them, and at court, they even stated that they were explicitly NOT under his control and did what they did on their own.
 This may have been another manifestation of the control he had over them, since they seemed to be trying to help him by denying he had sent them on any murder missions, but the prosecution and the larger legal system took them at their word, and in the spirit of the age, convicted the women of murder and sentenced them to death, just like they would any man.

 For the other women who were in Manson’s sick orbit, life did not generally turn out well.
-They have all been part of multiple marriages and divorces, and a few have been to prison for lesser crimes than murder but that include the attempted assignation of a president.
-They have moved around a great deal, and none seemed to be able to put together either a coherent career or a stable family.
+They have all been part of multiple marriages and divorces, and a few have been to prison for lesser crimes than murder and that includes the attempted assignation of a president.
+They have moved around, and none seemed to be able to put together either a coherent career or a stable family.
 Their brief exposure to Charlie and their interaction with the counterculture and its norms prevented them from succeeding in traditional family life or career success.
 They have bumped along, forever marked with the stigma of association with sexual excess and gruesome murder.

 In June of 2021, Leslie Van Houton participated in a podcast called Ear Hustle and she spoke about how she has tried to make a meaningful life for herself though she has spend 50 years in jail and may well die there.
 She doesn’t think of prison as home, and she knows she may never go home.
 Home, she says, is just a distant memory and she’s been homeless, thanks to Manson, all of this time.
 She also says that in the early nineties, she became aware that Manson’s public persona was changing, and he was becoming a cult figure.
 She was contemplating speaking to the media, and somehow, Charlie found out.
 Always the hustler, he got a letter to her, threatening her if she spoke further.
 That drove her to speak publicly, and try to stop the Manson worship before it got started.
 It was, however, too late.
 Manson was already a cult hero to the new misguided youth who saw him, as she had, as an agent of change that set young people free.